ai-tech-karthik/banking-data-pipeline/QUICK_START.md

-# Lending Club Pipeline - Quick Start Guide
+# Banking Pipeline - Quick Start Guide

 Quick reference for running the pipeline.
 For detailed instructions, see `PIPELINE_EXECUTION_GUIDE.md`.